GantMan/solidarity-envinfo/README.md

 <a href='https://infinitered.github.io/solidarity/'><img src='https://github.com/infinitered/solidarity/raw/master/_art/plugin.jpg' align='left' height="60"/></a>

 # solidarity-envinfo
-## Solidarity and EnvInfo Plugin :heart:
+## Solidarity and envinfo Plugin :heart:
-This plugin allows you to write advanced rules for Solidarity and capitalize on awesome features provided by EnvInfo.
+This plugin allows you to write advanced rules for Solidarity and capitalize on awesome features provided by envinfo.

 #### Plugin adds the following rules: